andrewmcodes/andrewm.codes/src/_posts/blog/exporting-my-pieces-code-snippets-to-obsidian.md

 PiecesOS was already running locally on my Mac, though, and in my case it was listening on port `39300`.

-It turns out we could grab all of my saved assets directly:
+It turns out I could grab all of my saved assets directly:

 ```bash
 curl -fsS http://localhost:39300/assets -o ./tmp/pieces-assets.json